5 Post-Holiday Self-Care Tips

 Sleep tends to be a basic self-care practice to go out the window when the holidays come around.
 After the holidays, it is important to take time to rest and get a full night of sleep.
 It may take a few nights for you to feel back to your regular sleep routine, it is okay- just give your body time to reset.
 Drinking herbal tea and creative a wind-down routine will help ease you back into regular sleep.

 Travel, cold weather, different foods, and alcohol can all impact our bodies and make us feel a bit off.
 Drink lots of water, it will help to rehydrate you and help to keep your digestive system in check.

 4. Do something for you:

 The holidays are all about doing things for other people which is nice, but in the process, our self-care routine and daily balance can be thrown for a loop.
-Do something for you after the holidays, book a massage or stay in and read a book.
+Do something for you after the holidays, book a massage, create something, or stay in and read a book.

 The holidays are a beautiful time of year!
 They are also a time of year we tend to forget about ourselves.
 If you are feeling a bit worn out or need to recenter for the New Year, take time to establish or reestablish your self-care routine.

 Wishing you a Happy New Year and a year full of self-care.